swmeme/swmeme/README.md

 ### I'm Brazilian from Fortaleza - CE and a self-taught programmer. <br> <br>
-My journey with programming began in the mid-2020, exactly in the middle of the pandemic 😷. <br>I wanted to make a snake game (yes that one, in the old Nokia phones), after several attempts I gave up 😓😩🥵.<br> Then I remembered Master Yoda's  quote: __"Do or do not, there is no try."__ <br> I filled myself with desire and I really wanted to do it!!!
+My journey with programming began in the mid-2020, exactly in the middle of the pandemic 😷. <br>I wanted to make a snake game (yes that one, in the old Nokia phones), after several attempts I gave up 😓😩🥵.<br> Then I remembered Master Yoda's  quote: <em>__"Do or do not, there is no try."__ </em> <br> I filled myself with desire and I really wanted to do it!!!
 So I sat down in front of the computer again and since then I have fallen more and more in love with logic, syntax, data structures, algorithms, and this whole universe that is programming.
 #
 #### For now my GitHub repositories are only about summaries and study projects
 #